DADADAVE80/web3bridge-ICO-ERC20-token/README.md

-# Sample Hardhat Project
+# TSTToken

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This is a simple ERC20 token that is used to simulate an ICO.
+It is used to demonstrate the use of the ERC20 standards and methods to create a token and to deploy it to a local network.

 Try running some of the following tasks: